Fun with English History

 death, pinned to the ground by a pitchfork through the chest and slashed across

-the throat with a billhook, closely resembled the 19
+the throat with a billhook, closely resembled the 19th Century

 execution of a suspected witch by a mentally deranged young man in the same